tomberek/test/README.md

 ### (b) Title.

-These rules may be known and cited as the Rules for Courts-Martial
+These ruleskldsvdkj may be known and cited as the Rules for Courts-Martial

 (R.C.M.).